XiaoTianFan/Object-Life/README.md

   - Carry a utility value, restore hunger, and vanish when reached.
 - Sites
   - Accumulate work; on thresholds, spawn new foods.
 Finite utility unless `siteInfinite` is set.

+### Game over and results
+- Game-over conditions:
+  - When both Foods and Sites reach zero, or
+  - When Objects reach zero.
+- Results panel (shown on game over):
+  - Score: total survival time in seconds.
+  - Trend graphs: Objects, Foods, Sites over simulation time.
+  - Event markers: ticks at times when you manually spawned O/F/S.
+- Controls:
+  - Hide Panel: temporarily hide the overlay to inspect paths on canvas.
+  - Back to Start: resets the sim and returns to the start panel.

 ### Start panel configuration
 - Objects: initial agent count.